mykanadine/WifiGeneration/README.md

 **4. Website Deployment**

 ### Tasks Remaining:
-1. Refine mobile layout, specifically on layout for Table of Contents
+1. Refine mobile layout, specifically on the layout for Table of Contents
 2. Add more visual aids

 ***